 So I feel what I would call pride in a job well done, tinged with sadness for a job which many times felt undone.
 I guess next year – my 25th anniversary – will bring another round of reflection and, hopefully, some celebration; for now, I am still happy to be God’s priest and grateful that God still uses me.

 Susan Bowman, the “LadyFather” has written a book on her experiences in the ordained ministry.
-Aptly named “Lady Father,” it is slated for re-release in the near future.
-Subscribe now to receive a publication announcement and check out Susan’s Facebook page at http://facebook.com/ladyfather.
+Aptly named “Lady Father,” it is now available for purchase on Amazon.com.
+Register now to receive her newsletter and don’t forget to check out Susan’s Facebook page at https://facebook.com/ladyfather.